Nurture UKEgg Donation Agency

 Ah, the eternal question.

-“You got your green eyes from your mother, and your freckles from your father.
+“You got your green eyes from your Mum, and your freckles from your Father.
 But where did you get your thrill-seeking personality and talent for singing?
 Did you learn these from your parents or was it predetermined by your genes?
-While it’s clear that physical characteristics are hereditary, the genetic waters get a bit more murky when it comes to an individual’s behavior, intelligence, and personality.
+While it’s clear that physical characteristics are hereditary, the genetic waters get a bit more murky when it comes to an individual’s behaviour, intelligence, and personality.
 Ultimately, the old argument of nature vs. nurture has never really been won but a shocking surprise that emerged from the full sequence of the human genome earlier this year is that we are the proud owners of a paltry 30,000 genes — barely twice the number of a fruit fly.”

 So, in other words, we don’t know.
-How much of who we are is shaped by our DNA and how much is shaped on what our mother ate when she was pregnant with us, how much we were stimulated as a baby, good nutrition, opportunity, society…… We don’t know.
+How much of who we are is shaped by our DNA and how much is shaped on what our Mum ate when she was pregnant with us, how much we were stimulated as a baby, good nutrition, opportunity, society…… We don’t know.
 I like to think of it like this: children are a bit like molding clay, they are born with certain shape and form, but what the end results looks like is determined by how much work and play we put into creating the end result.
 Or put another way – the donor provides the outline, it is the parents who colour the picture in and give it life.
 As long as they tidy up their toys and end up being highly paid plastic surgeons one day, does it really matter?

 ‘Nature vs. Nurture – Are We Really Born That Way?’ by Kimberly Powell – LINK